funktionaalinen-graafinen-kieli/blockly-demo/README.md

 # Funkly

 Funkly is a block-based visual programming language.
 Its purpose is to teach children functional programming by offering an interface where one can build games and other programs using blocks.
 It is modelled after MIT's Scratch but whereas Scratch teaches imperative programming, Funkly aims to teach functional programming.
-Like Scratch, Funkly is based on Google's Blockly library.
+Like Scratch, Funkly is built on top of Google's Blockly library.

 - [Scratch](http://scratch.mit.edu)
 - [Blockly](https://developers.google.com/blockly)